 - Clogged pump impeller

 - Eyeball fittings not in place at pool returns

 - Filter valve allowing water to bypass filter

 - Air pulling into system at pump intake or pump lid, or valves

 - Closed or partially closed skimmer or main drain valves

 - Clogged skimmer pipes or main drain cover

 POOL PRESSURE GAUGE IS HIGH

-When the filter pressure is higher than normal, this also indicates a flow problem, but after the pump - not before.
-It usually indicates a dirty pool filter, time to backwash or pull out the filter cartridge for cleaning.
+When the filter pressure is higher than normal, this also indicates a flow problem.
+But here it's after the pump, not before.
+High pressure usually indicates a dirty pool filter, time to backwash or pull out the filter cartridge for cleaning.
 Be careful with high filter pressure, as filter tanks can rupture with deadly force.
 Always keep your hand on the switch and your eye on the pressure gauge when starting a pool filter - if you see the pressure spike - to 30, 40, 50... shut off the pump immediately and look for one of these problems below.